What Types of Guardianship Are There for Adults in Florida

 A court may appoint a guardian advocate for an individual with a developmental disability if it finds the person lacking the decision-making capability to do some, but not all, of the tasks required to care for themselves or their property.
 Unlike traditional court-ordained guardianship processes, appointing a guardian advocate doesn’t require adjudication of incapacity.

-Here’s a brief overview of the guardianship process in Florida.
+Here’s an overview of the guardianship process in Florida.

 1. Initiating the Guardianship Proceedings

 Any individual aged 18 years or older, of sound mind, and who resides in Florida may file a Petition to Determine Incapacity to initiate guardianship proceedings with the court.
-The petitioner must provide a valid reason to justify why they believe the AIP to be incapacitated.
+The petitioner must provide a valid reason to justify why they believe the alleged incapacitated person (AIP) to be incapacitated.

 2. Role of the Court and Evaluation Process